5 Summer Safety Tips for Dogs

 If you must walk your dog at other times, we recommend touching the pavement with your hand for a few seconds.
 If your hand hurts, it’s too hot for your pooch!
 An option is to use dog boots to protect your pet’s feet.
 The best dog boots that stay on throughout even tough terrain walkies are adjustable at the ankle to securely fit your pet, without restricting their gait.

 We also suggest taking things easier on hot days.
-Dogs who usually run alongside you while you jog or cycle are more prone to heatstroke in hot weather due to the increased exercise.
+Dogs who usually run alongside you while you jog or cycle are more prone to heatstroke in hot weather due to increased exercise.
 Be sure to stroll to protect your pet from harm.

 Groom Your Dog Regularly